jmdonovan0227/jmdonovan0227/README.md

 ---
 ## 🧑🏻 About Me
 Welcome to my GitHub!
-I have been passionate about coding for the past **3 years**.
+I have been passionate about coding for the past **4 years**.
 My journey started with **Java** in college, where I built my foundation in programming.
 As I progressed, I explored **C** to better understand lower-level programming concepts.

 In **2023**, I discovered my passion for **web development** after taking a web-focused course in college.
-Since then, I have been sharpening my skills in both **frontend** and **backend development**, focusing on building secure and scalable full-stack web applications.
+Since then, I have been sharpening my skills in both **frontend** and **backend development**, building secure and scalable full-stack web applications.
+If you would like to view my project work in Java and C or talk about my experience, please use the contact information below!

 - 🌍  I'm based in **North Carolina**
 - ✉️  You can contact me at [jmdonovan0227@gmail.com](mailto:jmdonovan0227@gmail.com)